check24-scholarships/check24-betting-challenge/README.md

 Which sums up to 7 users in total in these sneak preview leaderboards.

 Make sure to think of these scenarios:
-- the logged-in user can be part of the top 3 users of the community (no duplicates in the leaderboard)
+- the logged-in user can be part of the top 3 users of the community (no duplicates in the leaderboard) *
-- the logged-in user can be on the last place of the community (no duplicates in the leaderboard)
+- the logged-in user can be on the last place of the community (no duplicates in the leaderboard) *
+- ranks are determined like this: 1, 1, 1, 4
+- sort by users registration date when points are equal
+- when community has less than 7 users: show all the users who are part of the community

+* you will still need to return 7 users in total.
+This means you have to "fill out" your preview by showing more users around the logged-in user.

 The following screenshot shows a possible sneak preview of the community leaderboards: